9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-Day:
+- Add an option to select an image to display if no tabs are displayed.

-- Fix colors, add border-color, secondary border-color, border-radius, tab button size, and calculate others.
+- Fix colors, add border-color, secondary border-color, border-radius, tab button size, and calculate others, no thumbnail image.
 - Add a way to get a specific number of posts in the widget.

-When making tabs:

-- Add a way to for each article block to display an image, even if it's not set.

-- Add in manual testing that each article block must have all components setting must be in same order.
-Add in test, to test each article block style meta and title for before/after space.
-Usually nothing should have before after space, because text-decoration might get applied., tab buttons must also not have html spaces between tags.
-- Add in manual that each article block should have word-wrap: break-word where is necessary, including in the title and meta.
-- Add in manual testing of tab queries, that each documentation link should work, and open in a new tab.

 ### ✅ Todo Documentation